data-mechanics/course-2016-fal-proj/alaw_markbest_tyroneh/README.md

 * pyshp
 * pyproj
 * dbfread
+* random

 \* **MAKE SURE YOU HAVE MONGOD RUNNING FIRST AND AUTH'D** \*

-**main.py**: executes all scripts in order and performs optimizations (-t: trial mode to reduce running time to ~2 mins, -v: produce graphs for optimizations)
+**main.py**: executes all scripts in order and performs optimizations (-t: trial mode to do Algo R Sampling on datasets, -v: produce graphs for optimizations)
 **getData.py**: Pulls raw data and stores them inside MongoDB and records prov
 **transformData.py**: Retrieves raw data and reformats/transforms them for optimization use and records prov
 **mapData.py (TEMP)**: Simple matplotlib scatter plot of current points in datset for visualization purposes (Please replace with D3)